Screen Annotation for Wayland

 What is wayscriber?

 wayscriber is a powerful screen annotation tool designed for Linux desktops (Wayland compositors).
-Perfect for live presentations, classroom sessions, and screenshares, it lets you toggle drawing mode with a single key and annotate your screen instantly without breaking your flow.
+Perfect for live presentations, classroom sessions, and screenshares, it lets you toggle drawing mode with a single key, save tool presets, and annotate your screen instantly without breaking your flow.

 Features at a Glance